gandor233/INS_FlameThrower/README.md

 ### 5. Install plugin
 Remove other versions of flamethrower plugin
 <br>Put FlameThrower_public.smx into "insurgency\addons\sourcemod\plugins\\"

 ### 6. Particles file
+FlameThrower plugin is using a custom particle file.
+But this game will have some problems when loading any custom particles.
+Here are two solutions:
+* Method 1 [Recommend]
+<br>Install the reconnect plugin.
+It will force players who join the server for the first time after starting the game program to reconnect to the server once.
+Reconnecting can solve the problem of loading custom particle effects.

+* Method 2
-Put the version 2.1+ custom\Flamethrower_Particles_dir.vpk and custom\Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them custom folder when they join your server.
+<br>If you have a fastdl server.
+Download the version 2.5+ custom\Flamethrower_Particles_dir.vpk and custom\Flamethrower_Particles_000.vpk.
+You can edit it to you own vpk file if you want.
+Put them to your fastdl server "custom" folder, setting cvar "sm_ft_fastdl_file_path" and "sm_ft_particle_file_path" and make sure player is forced to download these two vpk files to them "insurgency/custom/" folder when they join your server.

-If you don't have a fastdl server, player also need to subscribe the required mod by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they start the game program.

 </details>